This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Method 3: Cleaning Paintbrush Using Vinegar

-In order to clean your paintbrushes, regular white vinegar can also be used.
-The smell of vinegar is very strong and some people might not like it and that’s why it is not the most recommended method.
+To clean your paintbrushes, regular white vinegar can also be used.
+The smell of vinegar is very strong and some people might not like it and that’s why it’s not the most recommended method.

-It’s inexpensive but it is very time-consuming in comparison to the fabric softener method.
-This method can only be used for water-based paints and generally used on paint hardened brushes.
+It’s inexpensive but it’s very time-consuming in comparison to the fabric softener method.
+This method can only be used for water-based paints and is generally used on paint-hardened brushes.

-After soaking it, check whether you are able to bend the bristles back.
+After soaking it, check whether you can bend the bristles back.
 If you can’t bend them, put them back for around 30 minutes more.

 Even after soaking for so long if the paint doesn’t wear off try boiling the vinegar.
 The heated vinegar will help the hardened paint to become soft again and it will dissolve with the vinegar.